Herbert W. Jones

 Herbert Whittier Jones (31 January 1927 - 2 October 2002) was an American physicist and longtime professor at Florida A&M University.
 He was known for his research in developing methods for the evaluation of overlap and Coulomb integrals over Slater-type orbitals (STOs) for molecular calculations.
-He is credited as a founder of the FAMU physics department.
+He is credited as a founder of the Florida A&M University physics department.

 Early life and education

 Jones was born in 1927 in Chicago, Illinois, to John and Ada V. Jones.
 He served in the Navy during World War II.

-He received his bachelor's degree in 1949 from the University of Illinois, and graduated with honors in the Physical Sciences.
-He then completed his graduate studies at the University of Michigan, graduating with a master's degree in physics in 1950 and a PhD in physics in 1959.
+He received his bachelor's degree in 1949 from the College of Liberal Arts and Sciences at the University of Illinois Urbana-Champaign, and graduated with honors in the physical sciences.
+He then completed his graduate studies at the Horace H. Rackham School of Graduate Studies at the University of Michigan, graduating with a master's degree in physics in 1950 and a PhD in physics in 1959.
 His thesis was titled "A Method of Obtaining and Analyzing Time-Resolved Intensity Patterns of the Radiation from Various Regions of a Vacuum Spark Discharge."
 His doctoral committee included W. Wallace McCormick, Charles L. Dolph, Ralph A. Sawyer, Marcellus Lee Wiedenbeck, and Ralph A. Wolfe.

 At the University of Michigan, he was a member of the Sigma Xi honor society, Phi Beta Kappa, and the Alpha Phi Alpha fraternity.

 Career

 Jones was a professor of physics at Florida A&M University for 43 years, and served as chair of the physics department for 12 years.
 In 1976, he was also the head of the university's Division of Natural Sciences and Mathematics.

-During his time at FAMU, Jones led the Molecular Physics Project along with Charles Weatherford and Babu L. Jain.
+During his time at Florida A&M University, Jones led the Molecular Physics Project along with Charles Weatherford and Babu L. Jain.
 The project was supported by multiple NASA grants.
 From August 3-6, 1981, Jones and Weatherford hosted the first International Conference on ETO Multicenter Molecular Integrals in Tallahassee, Florida.
 The conference was sponsored by Florida A&M University's Institute for Molecular Computations and physics department, and involved 34 scientists from eight different countries.
 The proceedings were compiled into a 1981 book, "ETO Multicenter Molecular Integrals."

 In 1982, Jones spent a sabbatical period with the Quantum Theory Group at the University of Uppsala in Uppsala, Sweden.